Kharos6/DOW2Launcher/README.md

 - Failsafe for the .module file; if the .module file of the same name as the launcher is missing, a warning is displayed and the entire process is aborted.

-- Failsafe for the DXVK; if the [IsDXVK] field of the .launchconfig file is set to true, and the dxvk.conf or d3d9.dll files are missing, or the d3d9.dll file is not from DXVK, a warning is displayed, and the user can either recover DXVK or continue with the launch.
+- Failsafe for DXVK; if the [IsDXVK] field of the .launchconfig file is set to true, and the dxvk.conf or d3d9.dll files are missing, or the d3d9.dll file is not from DXVK, a warning is displayed, and the user can either acquire DXVK or continue with the launch.
 If the [IsDXVK] field of the .launchconfig file is set to false, and the d3d9.dll file specific to DXVK is present, a warning is displayed, and the user can either delete DXVK or continue with the launch.

+- Failsafe for large address aware; if the [LAAPatch] field of the .launchconfig file is set to true, a warning is displayed, and the user can either set DOW2.exe to be large address aware, or continue with the launch.

 - Failsafe for .sga archives loaded by the .module file; if any of the .sga archives required by the mod are missing, a warning is displayed and the entire process is aborted.
 Locale .sga files are checked based on which language folders exist, and whether they contain a DOW2.ucs file.
 If only one language folder exists, and it contains a DOW2.ucs file, then it verifies that the corresponding .sga archives exist for that language.
 If multiple language folders exist, and more than one language folder contains a DOW2.ucs file, we ignore checking the existence of .sga archives under the entire Locale folder, as this is typical of dev builds that may contain multiple languages, and we should not cause errors for those.